Qinti/nazca/README.md

     <img src="https://raw.githubusercontent.com/Qinti/nazca/master/logo/NazcaLogo.png" title="Nazca">
 </p>

-Nazca is a special GUI language (syntactic sugar over css/html/js), which can define how object looks, how object acts and how it is placed in the hierarchy.
+Nazca is a special GUI language (syntactic sugar over css/html/js), which can define how an object looks, how an object acts, and how it is placed in the hierarchy.
 There is no need to write separate css/html/js files - one *.nazca file will do everything.